The chest x-ray of a premature neonate reveals bubbles in the hilar area. This finding is most consistent with what condition?

 Study for the Kettering Neonatal/Pediatric Specialist (NPS) Exam.
 Use multiple choice questions and detailed explanations to prepare.
 Boost your confidence for the exam!

-The presence of bubbles in the hilar area on a chest x-ray of a premature neonate is most consistent with pulmonary interstitial emphysema.
-This condition occurs when air escapes into the interstitial spaces of the lungs due to injury or rupture of alveoli, often seen in premature infants, especially those with respiratory distress syndrome or who have received positive pressure ventilation.
+The presence of bubbles in the hilar area on a chest x-ray of a premature neonate is indicative of pulmonary interstitial emphysema.
+This condition arises when air leaks into the interstitial spaces of the lungs, typically due to mechanical ventilation or other forms of respiratory support.
+In neonates, particularly those who are premature, the lungs may be underdeveloped and more susceptible to injury from positive pressure ventilation, leading to this pathological air accumulation.

 Subscribe